The Art of Plaster: Advanced Techniques for Sculptural and Textural Masterpieces

 Understanding the Cultural Significance of Color in American Art

-In American art, colors often reflect the country's diverse culture.
-Native American art often uses colors from nature, like earth tones and bright natural colors.
+In American art, colors often show the country's diverse culture.
+Native American art often uses colors from nature, like brown, red, and turquoise.
 African American artists have used color to express their identity and experiences.

-Pop Art used bright, bold colors that reminded people of advertisements and products.
-Abstract Expressionists used color to show strong emotions and individuality.
+Pop Art used bright colors that reminded people of ads and products.
+Abstract Expressionists used color to show strong emotions.
 These art movements helped shape how colors are used in American art.

 Different parts of the country use color in different ways too.
 Art from the Southwest often uses warm desert colors.
 Art from New England might use cooler, softer colors.
 These color choices show the local environment and culture.